revaturelabs/interviewquestions/Java/Java 8/DateTime API.md

   <blockquote>

-   Current date will be displayed
+   Current date will be displayed.

   </blockquote>